aloebach/Minigame-Jam/README.md

 Once you've cloned the repository open minigames/minigame-template, and follow the instructions from there!
 After you've set up your own minigame using the template, you can set the DEBUG_GAME variable in `main.lua` to the name of your minigame to test.
 Finally, once you've succesfully tested your new minigame, simply add it to the list in  `minigame_list.lua`, and you've successfully added your own game to the Moware Minigames framework!

-# Minigame guidelines
+## Minigame guidelines
-Minigames should not last longer 10s or so.
+* Minigames should not last longer 10s or so.
-The minigame should be in its own folder under "minigames", and the <minigame_name> folder should have the same name as <minigame_name>.lua. all necessary files such a libraries, music and image files are contained within the individual minigame's folders, and the games can reference them accordingly.
+* The minigame should be in its own folder under "minigames", and the <minigame_name> folder should have the same name as <minigame_name>.lua.
+* All necessary files such a libraries, music and image files should be contained within the individual minigame's folders, and the games can reference them accordingly.
-<minigame_name>.lua must contain <minigame_name>.update(), similar to playdate.update(), which is called every frame
+* <minigame_name>.lua must contain <minigame_name>.update(), similar to playdate.update(), which is called every frame
 Playdate's additional callback functions are supported, but will be named the <minigame_name> equivalent.

-<minigame_name>.update() should return a 1 if the player won, or a 0 if the player lost
+* <minigame_name>.update() should return a 1 if the player won, or a 0 if the player lost
-credits.json should be in the minigame's root folder and contain the credits to be included in the game's final credits credits.gif should be a Gif to be displayed for the minigame in the credits sequence, no larger than 180 x 180
+* credits.json should be in the minigame's root folder and contain the credits to be included in the game's final credits
+* credits.gif should be a Gif to be displayed for the minigame in the credits sequence, no larger than 180 x 180
+* the main game will start at 20 fps and slowly increase to 40 fps.
+Keep this in mind when programming your minigame so that it scales accordingly and it's playable both at 20 and 40 fps

-# License information
+## License information
 Code for the Minigame-Jam is licensed under Creative Commons Attribution-NonCommercial 4.0 International license. https://creativecommons.org/licenses/by-nc/4.0/